Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 UI (user interface) elements

 Add the following UI Elements to your reports to personalise the look of your reports and make them easier to understand.
-Click on the element to add it to your dashboard.

 Text